iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 # Summary

 In IOTA, nodes use the milestones issued by the Coordinator to reach a consensus on which transactions are confirmed.
-This RFC proposes a milestone payload for the messages described in [Draft RFC-17](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
+This RFC proposes a milestone payload for the messages described in the IOTA protocol [RFC-0017](https://iotaledger.github.io/protocol-rfcs/0017-tangle-message/0017-tangle-message.html).
 It uses Edwards-curve Digital Signature Algorithm (EdDSA) to authenticate the milestones.

 # Motivation